seanpln/simple-pinn-pde-solver/README.md

 ## Basic DAG construction

-The core idea is shared with popular ML libraries such as Tensorflow or PyTorch and relies on recording the performed computations that result in a particular DAG onto a "tape".
-The relevant data for each intermediate result will be stored in its own *Node* object `N`.
-The most basic information hold by such an object is its position on the tape `N.tpos`, and the numerical value `N.value` obtained from the computational step that led to the instanciation of the Node `N`.
-(The former is of the type `ID`, which is further explained in the **Node struct** section.)
-To enable graph traversation, we use a struct
+The core idea is shared with popular ML libraries such as Tensorflow or PyTorch and relies on recording the series of performed computations $f_1,\dots,f_n$ that result in a particular DAG onto a "tape", where the relevant data for each intermediate result produced by a step $f_i$ will be stored in its own *Node* object $\boldsymbol{N}$.
+The tape will be initialized with the *root-Nodes* representing the DAG inputs and a new Node is appended to the end of the tape whenever a step $f_i$ is performed.
+By construction, a tape is a topologically sorted list of the DAG vertices.
+Hence the DAG can traversed by a reverse-mode automatic differentiator

+We will represent Nodes as (mutable) Julia structs.
+The most basic information hold by an instance `N` of the Node struct is the Node's position on the tape `N.tpos` and the numerical value `N.value` obtained from the computational step that led to the instanciation of the Node `N`.
+To enable graph traversation, we bundle parent information about a Node in the struct

 ```julia
 struct ParentData